jennielees/full-stack/_posts/2014-08-02-inside-the-filing-cabinet.md

 **Discussion:** We'll talk about _scopes_ and how the `for` keyword works.

+What's going on here is that you are putting something new inside `name`, but `name` only exists within the `for` loop, so when you are done, the original `data` hasn't changed.

+Tricky?
+Yeah.

+[Learn Python the Hard Way 38](http://learnpythonthehardway.org/book/ex38.html) and [Learning Python](https://www.inkling.com/read/learning-python-mark-lutz-4th/chapter-17/python-scope-basics) for more context on this.

 Once you've cleaned up the list, let's do something with it.
 How about just putting it in alphabetical order?

 ```